-Y1 – Tawny Owls
+Yr 1 – Tawny Owls

 Welcome to Tawny Owls' Class page!

 PE kit can stay on their pegs and will be sent home for washing when needed, as it is possible for the children to be doing PE on others days in the week as well.
-Don’t forget to pack socks where the children may be wearing tights in the day!
+Don’t forget to pack socks if your child is wearing tights on PE days!